Category: QLIMS as a Platform

 How QLIMS is Revolutionizing Your Laboratory: Interview with Jonathan from OnQ Software – PART 1

-OnQ Software - LIMS interview
+OnQ Software - QLIMS Business Intelligence

 Are you ready to discover the journey that led to the release of the ground-breaking QLIMS platform?
 We’re excited to bring you an exclusive interview with Jonathan from OnQ Software, where he discusses the company’s journey to creating a platform that is both functionally competent and technically advanced.
 We’ll be sharing the interview in three parts, each highlighting a critical aspect of the QLIMS platform!